|Transmitter mast at Gleiwitz. |

 This wooden structure now is a national shrine in Poland (©Wikipedia)

 On September 1, 1939, Hitler lied to the German people, "Last night Poland fired for the first time on our own territory with regular troops.
 Since 5:45 a.m., we fire back."
 He lied double for the German raid had already started one hour earlier.

 |Cadet Hans Buch calls his private diary Logbook.|

 |The Schleswig-Holstein.
 Note Hans' perfect Sütterlin handwriting|

 "Well, two hours later, we were going to the beach in gym pants with cheerful songs - it's time for a swim.
 Wow, we were feeling like Indians. (...) "

 "And then we are in the dunes, shoes off - in line we storm into the salty water of the Baltic Sea until we have no more ground under our feet, swim far out and return to the beach slightly tired (...)
 A few 'soldiers' are building sandcastles like little boys.
 It is a morning of most cheerful exuberance and lightheartedness, without thoughts about the hours to come and of which we have no idea."

-Suddenly Hans is very busy: "While deep down in the ammunition chamber I am pulling pods out of the bodies of projectiles.
+Suddenly Hans is very busy: "While deep down in the ammunition chamber, I am pulling pods out of the bodies of projectiles.
 It is starting upstairs: Wumm.
-That was gun tower Anton.
+That was the Anton gun tower.
 A slight trembling is going through the ship and then shot after shot, for ten minutes on the fort and the plate.
 We stop, and everybody knows: 'The raiding patrol is going ahead.'"